Marty Zigman Marty Zigman

 Houston Neil, of Manufacturing Software Advice, just wrote a nice article about different ERP implementation approaches.
 He did an informal study with 45 participants and came up with some interesting summaries.
 The three primary implementation strategies are:

-1. Big Bang: cutover all-at-once from the legacy system
+1. Big Bang: cutover all at once from the legacy system

 3. Parallel: Process in both systems at the same time until comfortable

-His findings show that few, if any organizations parallel process.
+His findings show that few, if any, organizations parallel process.

 What is great about working with a CFO is their concern for ROI.
 As we were in the implementation and performing our Acceptance Test, he began get comfortable that the system functioned as promised.
 Instead of using the 4 weeks for parallel processing, he used that time to perform more training and planning for the cut-over.
 He basically picked Big-Bang but he never knew nor admitted it.
 He elected to not exercise his insurance option.
 This was a good decision on his part.